| Español |

 The San Francisco public transit agency is providing free MUNI and paratransit rides to and from COVID-19 vaccine appointments.
 The offer is good for trips to any vaccination site.
 You'll have to show your vaccination card or proof of your appointment (such as an email or text confirmation) when you board.

 Public Health Recommendations for Fully Vaccinated People

-See the latest COVID-19 recommendations from the Centers for Disease Control and Prevention (CDC).
-Find out what’s safe for you when it comes to socializing with vaccinated or unvaccinated people, other social activities outside the home, domestic and international travel, and more.
+See the latest COVID-19 recommendations from the CDC.
+Learn about your risks when it comes to socializing with vaccinated or unvaccinated people, other social activities outside the home, domestic and international travel, and more.